rebelsky/sams-assorted-musings-reflections/textbooks-bookstore-2018-05-nn.md

 *Topics/tags: [Miscellaneous](index-misc), intellectual property*

 A little while ago, I learned that the bookstore was selling international editions of a textbook [1].
-Some time before that, I noticed that the only available copies of one required work of fiction for a course were remainders [2].
+A bit before that, I noticed that the only available copies of one required work of fiction for a course were remainders [2].
 Both choices make me uncomfortable, but I'm not sure that they should.
 This musing represents my attempt to consider the